backupbrew/switchbrew/Homebrew ABI.md

 instruction that jumps past the NRO0 header.
 This is for compatibility with NSO0.

+Every application should clean itself up before returning to loader.

+This includes tasks like:

+  - Not leaking handles
+  - Resetting MemoryState
+  - No leftover threads running in the background

 ### Entrypoint Arguments

 **NSO0:** the system executes binary\_ptr+0 with X0=NULL,